lyeechong/paxos/python/paxos/README.md

 - Deal with Nacks/Restarting proposals after people die
 - Learned messages
 - Timeouts on prepare/accept
-- All clear command needs to be done in Master
+- All clear command needs to be done in Master!